abaeyens/Framework-Arduino-PenO-2/README.md

 ## FAQ
+- What is cooperative multitasking?

+   Cooperative mulitasking differs from pre-emptive multasking, as is used in about all current advanced operating systems (Linux Cent OS, Windows 10, Mac OS X, Android, ...) in that the taskmanager does not end or interrupt a running process.
+The processess have to end and limit their runtime by theirselves .
+This makes cooperative multasking simpler to implement.
+The downside is that one process can hang the whole machine.
+So, code carefully.
+If you have 'difficult' code, try to put in the main loop.
+See [Wikipedia: Cooperative multitasking](https://en.wikipedia.org/wiki/Cooperative_multitasking) for a more thorough explication.

 - For which Arduino models can these libraries be used?

    These libraries are developed for use with the Arduino Uno Rev3, which uses the ATmega328p microcontroller.
 As these libraries depend on the Arduino library for most function the code should also work for other Arduino models, however some pins might have to be remapped and there might be some small issues with the timers as well.
 The VirtualButton library should work fine on any Arduino as it is just regular C++ code and doesn't use any particular library.